 On the whole this makes it difficult to determine calories per serving.
 Even though I think calories are highly overrated as a mark of nutritional benefit, I would like to be able to figure them out easily.

-The lack of accurate nutritional information also makes it hard to determine value.
+The lack of accurate nutritional information also makes it hard to determine value for your Safeway Easy Meal.
 When you are able to buy 3 items for $15.00, it works out to $7.50 a serving.
 Those servings tend to be small in terms of calories.
 The biggest is about 600 calories.
 The smallest not much more than 500 calories.
 As a result they are generally smaller than the fresh meal kit options.

 Your price still works out a little cheaper, but does not make a significant enough trade off versus quality.
 Finally, despite being on the shelves for a couple of months, there are still on the original 3 each of protein, vegetable, and starch.
-This product needs a lot of work before I would consider making it a semi-regular purchase.
+The Safeway Easy Meal needs a lot of work before I would consider making it a semi-regular purchase.